SomenMistri/intro_to_scRNA-seq/README.md

 _**Image credit:** courtesy of Dr. Ayshwarya Subramanian_

-The single-cell RNA-seq (scRNA-seq) offers significant advantages over bulk RNA-seq approach while investigating heterogenous populations of cells.
-Prior to scRNA-seq, transcriptome analysis was performed using bulk RNA-seq, which is a straight-forward method for comparing the averages of cellular expression.
-This method can be a good choice if looking at comparative transcriptomics (e.g. samples of the same tissue from different species), and for quantifying expression signatures in disease studies.
-It also has potential for the discovery of disease biomarkers if you are not expecting or not concerned about cellular heterogeneity in the sample.
-Two scenarios where scRNA-seq outperforms bulk RNA-seq is shown below:
+The single-cell RNA-seq (scRNA-seq) offers significant advantages over the bulk RNA-seq approach while investigating heterogeneous populations of cells.
+Before scRNA-seq, transcriptome analysis was performed using bulk RNA-seq, a straightforward method for comparing the averages of cellular expression.
+This method can be a good choice if looking at comparative transcriptomics (e.g., samples of the same tissue from different species) and for quantifying expression signatures in disease studies.
+It also has the potential for discovering disease biomarkers if you are not expecting or concerned about cellular heterogeneity in the sample.
+Two scenarios where scRNA-seq outperforms bulk RNA-seq are shown below:

 <p align="center">
 <img src="./img/BulkvsSC_smoothie.png" width="600">
 </p>

-While bulk RNA-seq can explore differences in gene expression between conditions (e.g. treatment or disease), the differences at the cellular level are not adequately captured.
-For instance, in the images below, if analyzed in bulk (left) we would not detect the correct association between the expression of gene A and gene B. However, if we properly group the cells by cell type or cell state, we can see the correct correlation between the genes.
+While bulk RNA-seq can explore differences in gene expression between conditions (e.g., treatment or disease), the differences at the cellular level need to be adequately captured.
+For instance, in the images below, if analyzed in bulk (left), we would not detect the correct association between the expression of gene A and gene B. However, if we properly group the cells by cell type or cell state, we can see the correct correlation between the genes.

 <p align="center">
 <img src="./img/sc_vs_bulk_cells.png" width="500">